 Wisdom-Trek / Creating a Legacy

-Welcome to Day 1345 of our Wisdom-Trek, and thank you for joining me.
+Welcome to Day 1370 of our Wisdom-Trek, and thank you for joining me.

 This is Guthrie Chamberlain, Your Guide to Wisdom

-Action Is Required – Wisdom Unplugged
+Watch Your Words – Wisdom Unplugged

-Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase wisdom and create a living legacy.
+Wisdom – the final frontier to true knowledge.
+Welcome to Wisdom-Trek!
+Where our mission is to create a legacy of wisdom, to seek out discernment and insights, to boldly grow where few have chosen to grow before.
+Hello, my friend, I am Guthrie Chamberlain, your captain on our journey to increase Wisdom and Create a Living Legacy.
 Thank you for joining us today as we explore wisdom on our 2nd millennium of podcasts.
-This is Day 1345 of our trek, and it is time for our 3-minute mini trek called Wisdom Unplugged.
+This is Day 1370 of our Trek, and it is time for our 3-minute mini trek called Wisdom Unplugged.
 This short nugget of wisdom includes an inspirational quote with a little bit of additional content for today’s trek.
 Consider this your vitamin supplement of wisdom for today.
-So let’s jump right in with today’s nugget.
+So let’s jump right in with today’s nugget:

 That’s a wrap for today’s Wisdom Unplugged quote.
 If you would like free access to my database of over 11,000 inspirational quotes, the link is available on the main page of Wisdom-Trek.com.
-As you enjoy these nuggets of wisdom, encourage your friends and family to join us and then come along tomorrow for another day of our Wisdom-Trek, Creating a Legacy.
+Just as you enjoy these nuggets of wisdom, encourage your friends and family to join us and then come along tomorrow for another day of ‘Wisdom-Trek, Creating a Legacy.’

-If you would like to listen to any of our past 1344 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
+If you would like to listen to any of our past 1369 treks or read the Wisdom Journal, they are available at Wisdom-Trek.com.
 I encourage you to subscribe to Wisdom-Trek on your favorite podcast player so that each day’s trek will be downloaded automatically.

-Thank you for allowing me to be your guide, mentor, and most importantly, your friend as I serve you through the Wisdom-Trek podcast and journal each day.
+Thank you for allowing me to be your guide, mentor, and most importantly, I am your friend as I serve you in through this Wisdom-Trek podcast and journal each day.

-As we take this trek together, let us always:
+As we take this Trek of life together, let us always:

 - Live Abundantly (Fully)